OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/hdinsight/hdinsight-hbase-build-java-maven.md

                 [String]$clusterName
             )
             $hdi = Get-AzureRmHDInsightCluster -ClusterName $clusterName
-            # Does the cluster exist?
+            # Does hello cluster exist?
             if (!$hdi)
             {
                 throw "HDInsight cluster '$clusterName' does not exist."